Amulya-sg/Home-based-cognitive-retraining/README.md

 # Home-Based Cognitive Retraining System

 A web-based platform designed to help parents by predicting the **likelihood of autism** using an **ML-powered questionnaire**.
 The system provides cognitive skill-building games such as **Hangman, Memory Game, Fast Typing,** and **Jigsaw Puzzle** to enhance various cognitive abilities.
-Users can maintain profiles, track progress, and upload documents such as prescriptions for easy record-keeping.
+Users can maintain profiles, track progress, upload relevant documents, and visualize quiz scores on a **stats page** through graphs that reflect cognitive improvement.

 ---